TEXT-S&P summary: CapitaCommercial Trust

 32%-35% over the next 12-24 months, after the completion of CapitaGreen.
 The

-funds from operations (FFO) to debt will weaken to about 9%-10% and EBITDA
+ratio of funds from operations (FFO) to debt will weaken to about 9%-10% and

-interest cover will be about 3.8x-4x in the next 12-24 months.
-These ratios
+EBITDA interest cover will be about 3.8x-4x in this period.
+These ratios are

-are still within our threshold for CCT to have an "intermediate" financial
+still within our threshold for CCT to have an intermediate financial risk

 CCT's discretionary cash flow is minimal, given its low earnings retention.